Global Days and the New Africa-France Summit in pictures

 Antoine Petit, CNRS CEO

-The ESRI theme of the New Africa-France Summit concludes with the signing of a strategic agreement between the partners in the MUSE project, in the presence of the UM President and all the CEOs and directors of the partner schools, research organizations and university hospitals, and Sophie Béjean, Rectrice of the Occitanie academic region.
+The ESRI theme of the New Africa-France Summit concludes with the signing of a strategic agreement between the MUSE project partners, in the presence of the UM President and all the CEOs and directors of the partner schools, research organizations and university hospitals, and Sophie Béjean, Rectrice of the Occitanie academic region.

 HONORARY MEMBERS